-The duality between modules and bundles goes back to the famous result of Serre--Swan \cite{Swan1962}.
-Continuous Hilbert bundles were considered for the first time by Godement \cite{Gode1951}, then studied more systematically by Douady and Dixmier \cite{DixmDoua1963}, and became increasingly important in representation theory during the 1970s.
+The duality between modules and bundles goes back to the famous result of Serre--Swan, see \cite{Swan1962}.
+Godement (in \cite{Gode1951}) as well as Douady and Dixmier (in \cite{DixmDoua1963}) seem to be among the first to systematically study continuous Hilbert bundles, although similar ideas date back further.
+Such bundles then became increasingly important in representation theory during the 1970s.
 In \cite{HoKe1977}, Hofmann and Keimel summarize the connections and equivalences between the different approaches to ``relative functional analysis'' based on Banach bundles, modules, and sheaves, respectively.
 The monographs by Gierz \cite{Gierz1982} and Dupré--Gillette \cite{DuGi1983} appear to be the best references on Banach bundles and their connection with modules, the latter stressing the categorial equivalence of both worlds.
-Gutman \cite{Gutm1993a} investigates this correspondence in the context of lattice normed spaces and, in partticular, characterizes those Banach bundles that correspond to Kaplansky--Banach modules \cite[Thm.~2.1.1]{Gutm1993a}.
+Gutman \cite{Gutm1993a} investigates this correspondence in the context of lattice-normed spaces and, in particular, characterizes those Banach bundles that correspond to Kaplansky--Banach modules \cite[Thm.~2.1.1]{Gutm1993a}.
 Proposition \ref{equiv} for KH-modules has been obtained by Takemoto in \cite{Takemoto1973}.

 It turns out that when dealing with KH-modules it is often easier to prove things directly than appealing to a representation as sections in a bundle.
 We use the latter only at one point in the proof of the spectral theorem (Section \ref{s.bundleview}).